 - Inductively coupled plasma atomic emission spectroscopy (ICP-AES)

-- inductively coupled plasma optical emission spectrometry (ICP-OES)
+- Inductively coupled plasma optical emission spectrometry (ICP-OES)

 - Inductively coupled plasma mass spectrometry (ICP-MS)